aabarmin/interview-tasks/books/books.md

 ## Context

-The custom is publishing books in the XML format.
+The customer is publishing books in the XML format.
 Due to the significant size of a book, it's split into fragments.
 Every fragment is a separate XML file.
 Linking between fragments is established using XML processing instructions.

 ## Task